 The Sisters UFMP offers a comprehensive approach to building and maintaining a healthy urban forest and minimizing damage caused by wildfire and invasive pests, and is comprised of five components.
-These components work together to build a thriving urban forest and efficient management plan.
-These five components are:
+These components work together to build a thriving urban forest and efficient management plan, and are as follows.

-- (1) Urban Forest & Infrastructure
+- (1) Trees & Infrastructure

-- (2) Urban Forestry Management
+- (2) Urban Forest Management

-- (3) Wildfire Mitigation
+- (3) Wildfire Mitigation and Fuel Treatments

 - (4) Management of Tree Inventory Outside of City Limits

-- (5) Public Outreach & Involvement
+- (5) Community Engagement & Involvement

-Sisters Urban Forestry Management Plan (UFMP) presents a cost effective management plan, yet it preserves the existing canopy cover, substantially grows canopy, and maximizes benefits.
-Every opportunity to "do more with less" is stressed in this plan, and the budget recommendations will result in greater overall efficiency while gaining a remarkable return investment.
+Sisters Urban Forestry Management Plan (UFMP) presents a cost effective management plan, preserves the existing canopy cover, substantially grows canopy and maximizes benefits.
+Every opportunity to "do more with less" is stressed in this plan, and the budget recommendations will focus on overall efficiency while gaining a remarkable return on investment.